peter-sarazin/book-service-springboot-mybatis-mysql/README.md

 # books-service-springboot-mybatis-mysql

-book service using SpringBoot, MyBatis, and MySQL
+This is a sandbox project fpr the purpose of getting up and running with MyBatis.

-uses database defined here:
+It is a RESTful service for a book collection using SpringBoot, MyBatis, and MySQL.

-https://github.com/peter-sarazin/books-db
+The MySQL database it uses is defined here: https://github.com/peter-sarazin/books-db

-Spring initializer config:
+The project was created using the Spring Initializer with the following config Spring initializer config:

 - Project: Gradle